gridbugs/gridbugs.org/_posts/2020-06-16-roguelike-tutorial2020-part1.md

 <!--more-->

+This part is loosely based on [this part](http://rogueliketutorials.com/tutorials/tcod/part-1/) of the python tcod tutorial.

-Reference implementation branch for starting point: [part-0.0](https://github.com/stevebob/chargrid-roguelike-tutorial-2020/tree/part-0.0)
+Reference implementation branch for starting point: [part-0-end](https://github.com/stevebob/chargrid-roguelike-tutorial-2020/tree/part-0-end)

-## Table of Contents
+In this post:

 - [Open a Window](#open-a-window)
 - [Draw the Player](#draw-the-player)